Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 The purpose of this data frame is to be able to look at word, sentence, and utterance information for speakers by speaker type and gender.

 #### 3.3.3 Back Channel Data Frame
-This data frame is not re-indexed and includes the following information about the back channel, the back channel speaker, and the line of text that the back channel comes from:
+This data frame is organized by unique speaker
-- back channel speaker
+- speaker
-- back channel speaker type
+- speaker type
-- back channel speaker gender
+- speaker gender
-- back channel
+- back channels
 - line speaker
 - segment utterance number
 - filename